 Food intolerance does not trigger the immune system and is not life threatening or the same as a food allergy, although it may share similar symptoms like diarrhea and stomach pain.
-For example, a child with a milk allergy must avoid all milk products, while a child who is lactose intolerant (lacking the enzyme to break down natural sugars in milk), but not allergic, may be able to consume small amounts of dairy.
+For example, a child with a milk allergy must avoid all milk products, while a child who has lactose intolerance (lacking the enzyme to break down a natural sugar in milk), may be able to consume small amounts of dairy.

 It is estimated that 8% of children in the U.S. have a food allergy.
-The most common food allergies in children are peanuts, milk, shellfish and tree nuts.
-These foods, along with egg, fish, soy and wheat, account for 90% of all food allergy reactions (among children and adults).
+The most common food allergies in children are milk, eggs, soy, wheat, peanuts and tree nuts.
+These foods, along with fish, crustacean shellfish and sesame account for the majority of all food allergy reactions (among children and adults).
 While your child may outgrow milk, egg, soy or wheat allergies, food allergies to peanuts, tree nuts, fish and shellfish tend to be lifelong.